-The chlorocarbons account for 28% of total chlorine from all ODSs in the background atmosphere.
-The most abundant chlorocarbon in the background atmosphere is the largely naturally occurring methyl chloride (CH_3Cl , 527.2 ppt, 2019), accounting for 84% of all chlorocarbons and 59% of chlorine from chlorocarbons.
-The next most abundant chlorocarbon is anthropogenic carbon tetrachloride (76.4 ppt, 2019), accounting for 35% of chlorine from chlorocarbons.
+The chlorocarbons account for 28% of total chlorine from all ODSs (HCFCs, CFCs, halons and chlorocarbons) in the background atmosphere at Cape Grim.
+The most abundant chlorocarbon in the background atmosphere is the largely naturally occurring methyl chloride (CH3Cl, 532.5 ppt, 2020), accounting for 84% of all chlorocarbons and 60% of chlorine from chlorocarbons.
+The next most abundant chlorocarbon is anthropogenic carbon tetrachloride (75.4 ppt, 2020), accounting for 34% of chlorine from chlorocarbons.
 The remaining minor chlorocarbons, including methyl chloroform, contribute 6% of chlorocarbon chlorine.

-Carbon tetrachloride, methyl chloroform, methyl chloride, dichloromethane and perchloroethylene measured at Cape Grim showed decreasing concentrations in 2019 compared to 2018, whereas trichloroethylene showed increasing concentrations.
-The largest decrease in the chlorocarbons was 0.28 ppt (16%) for methyl chloroform.
+Carbon tetrachloride, methyl chloroform, chloroform, trichloroethylene and perchloroethylene measured at Cape Grim showed decreasing concentrations in 2020 compared to 2019, whereas methyl chloride and dichloromethane showed increasing concentrations.
+The largest decrease in the chlorocarbons was 0.21 ppt (14%) for methyl chloroform.
 Significant inter-annual variability is expected for naturally emitted methyl chloride and chloroform, which have oceanic and biomass burning sources.
-Total chlorine from chlorocarbons decreased by 9.1 ppt (1%).

-The dichloromethane growth rate has decreased substantially in the last few years (3.0 ppt/yr, 20%/yr; 2016-2017), down to (1.2 ppt/yr, 7.4%/yr 2017-2018) and for the current year the growth rate is now negative (-0.01 ppt/yr; 2018-2019).
-Two recent papers (Hossaini et al. 2017 and Oram et al. 2017) have shown that globally dichloromethane is increasing rapidly in the atmosphere.
+The dichloromethane growth rate has decreased substantially in the last few years (3.0 ppt/yr, 20%/yr; 2016-2017), down to 0.4 ppt/yr, 2.2%/yr 2019-2020).
+Two papers (Hossaini et al. 2017 and Oram et al. 2017) have shown that globally, dichloromethane is increasing rapidly in the atmosphere.
 However, the recent Ozone Assessment (Engel and Rigby 2018) showed recent (2015 to 2016) global growth rates have declined and are small compared to previous years.
-Engel and Rigby, 2018 concluded that currently it can't be determined whether the recent decrease in growth rate reflects a stabilization of emissions or reflects the large atmospheric variability.
+Engel and Rigby, 2018 concluded that it can't yet be determined whether the recent decrease in growth rate reflects a stabilization of emissions or reflects the large atmospheric variability.

-The rate of decline of methyl chloroform is consistent with its relatively short atmospheric lifetime and near-zero global emissions, whereas the rate of decline of carbon tetrachloride in the atmosphere suggests there are remaining, significant carbon tetrachloride sources outside the control of the Montreal Protocol (Engel and Rigby 2018).
+The rate of decline of methyl chloroform is consistent with its relatively short atmospheric lifetime and near-zero global emissions, whereas the slower than expected rate of decline of carbon tetrachloride in the atmosphere suggests there are remaining, significant carbon tetrachloride sources outside the control of the Montreal Protocol (Engel and Rigby 2018).